anoadragon453/busty/README.md

 3. `!skip` - skips the current track :scream:
 4. `!stop` - stop busting early :scream: :scream: :scream:

-Users must have the `bangermeister` role to use commands.
-This can be modified by editing the appropriate variable at the top of `main.py`.
+Users must have the `bangermeister` role to use commands by default, though this role can be modified by passing the `BUSTY_DJ_ROLE` environment variable.